Breast cancer survivor offers wisdom at Faulkner satellite center

 The Pharmacy department maintains programs and practices to ensure safe, optimal, and cost effective drug therapy for Dana-Farber patients, while also supporting patient and provider drug education and patient care-oriented research.

 The Pharmacy Residency Program is an ASHP-accredited PGY-2 oncology pharmacy residency designed to provide the resident with opportunities to develop clinical competence in oncology pharmacy practice.
-Residents are exposed to a multitude of experiences related to cancer care, involving inpatient care at Brigham and Women's Hospital, and ambulatory-related experiences at Dana-Farber Cancer Institute.
+Residents are exposed to a multitude of experiences related to cancer care, involving both inpatient and ambulatory-related experiences.
 The resident will gain experience in the following areas of practice:

 Through these educational experiences, residents will: